nnaisense/evotorch/docs/user_guide/gym.md

 - `obs_space`: The observation space, as a [Box](https://www.gymlibrary.dev/api/spaces/#box).
 - `act_space`: The action space, as a [Box](https://www.gymlibrary.dev/api/spaces/#box).
 Please note that, even if the gym environment's action space is discrete, this will be given as a Box.
 The reason is that `GymNE` always expects the policy network to produce tensors of real numbers (whose shape is specified by the given Box).

-You can specify additional arguments to pass to the instantiation of the environment, as you would pass [key-word arguments to `gym.make`](https://www.gymlibrary.dev/environments/box2d/lunar_lander/#arguments), using the `env_config` dictionary.
+You can specify additional arguments to pass to the instantiation of the environment, as you would pass [keyword arguments to `gym.make`](https://www.gymlibrary.dev/environments/box2d/lunar_lander/#arguments), using the `env_config` dictionary.
 For example:

 ```python
 problem = GymNE(